 The Student Government Association is the representative voice of Tarleton students and it is directly responsible for bringing the interests and concerns of students to the attention of the administration and university community.
 For more information, go to the Student Government Association website: www.tarleton.edu/sga.

 Student Health Center

-The Student Health Center provides health services to students enrolled through the Stephenville campus.
+The Student Health Center provides health care services to students enrolled on the Stephenville campus.
 The student health fee covers office visits.
-Reasonable fees are charged for treatment, injections, test and medications as well as physical and women's health exams and birth control.
-Identification card presentation is required with each visit.
+Reasonable fees are charged for treatment, injections, tests and medications.
+Identification Card presentation is required with each visit.

-All x-rays, laboratory tests, and medical services conducted outside of the Student Health Center are performed at the student’s own expense.
+All x-rays, laboratory tests, and medical services conducted outside of the Student Health Center are performed at the student’s expense.
 The Student Health Center is an advocate for the physically disabled.
 The university offers students a comprehensive injury and sickness insurance plan to cover students beyond the services of the Student Health Center.
 For more information, call (254) 968-9271, come by the Student Health Center in Room 212 of the Thompson Student Center or go to: www.tarleton.edu/healthservices.

 Student Judicial Affairs